 - DeveloperSpace - A common space for those wanting to learn about or develop new solutions (a GPII project).

-- Global AT Database Initiative - participation in a new collaborative effort to promote AT databases for every country.
+- Global AT Data Collaboration - participation in a new collaborative effort to promote AT databases for every country.

 - Inclusive Learning - developing new IT-based tools and methodologies to address students' diversity in vocational education centres.